shlomif/shlomif-tech-diary/joss-whedon-accusations-and-advice.md

-etc.) format. "ageism" works both ways: WhatsApp and Instagram were bought by facebook because it was believed children avoided facebook.com because their parents were there, but parents were smart enough to learn Instagram and WhatsApp, and children and parents increasingly know to not be intimidated by each other's competence.
+etc.) format. "ageism" works both ways: WhatsApp and Instagram were bought by facebook because it was believed children avoided facebook.com because their parents were there, but parents were smart enough to learn Instagram and WhatsApp, and children and parents increasingly know better than to be intimidated by each other's competence.

 Anyway, we can imagine a 10 years old child writing an informal screenplay using Google Docs,